CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

 CuTeGen follows an iterative generate--test--refine workflow in which kernel correctness is established before performance optimization is attempted.
-The correctness assurance component coordinates a sequence of LLM interactions and program executions designed to progressively identify and repair errors in generated kernels.
+The correctness assurance stage coordinates a sequence of LLM interactions and program executions designed to progressively identify and repair errors in generated kernels.

-The process begins with an \emph{initial synthesis prompt} (depicted in Figure \ref{fig:init_prompt}), which describes the target task and provides a representative CuTe kernel example to anchor the expected structure and coding style.
+The process begins with an \emph{initial synthesis prompt} (detailed in Appendix~\ref{app:initial_prompt}) which describes the target task and provides a representative CuTe kernel example to anchor the expected structure and coding style.
 Using this prompt, the LLM produces an initial candidate kernel implementation.

-The generated kernel is then evaluated within the \emph{correctness assurance component} (shown in Figure~\ref{fig:correctness}).
+The generated kernel is then evaluated within the \emph{correctness assurance stage} (shown in Figure~\ref{fig:correctness}).
 In the \emph{testing phase}, the system repeatedly compiles, executes, and validates the implementation against reference PyTorch outputs using randomized inputs.
 Compilation failures produce compiler diagnostics, while successful executions are checked for output equivalence with the reference implementation.
 Any compilation errors, runtime failures, or correctness discrepancies detected during testing trigger the \emph{debugging process}.

 When errors are detected, CuTeGen invokes a structured debugging interaction organized as a two-stage process: (\emph{i}) diagnosis and (\emph{ii}) repair.
 This separation reflects our design goal of encouraging explicit reasoning about failures before modifying the kernel implementation. \paragraph{Diagnosis Stage.} In the diagnosis stage, the model receives diagnostic information—including compilation errors, runtime exceptions, and correctness discrepancies—together with our structured debugging guidelines, and is prompted to generate \emph{diagnostic suggestions} explaining the likely causes of the observed failures.
 We developed these guidelines based on both domain knowledge of CuTe kernel development and empirical observations of common failure patterns in LLM-generated kernels.
 Accordingly, they encode both CuTe-specific considerations and recurrent LLM pitfalls, providing targeted guidance for interpreting compiler feedback, runtime behavior, and correctness mismatches.
 The full debugging guideline used in our system is provided in Appendix~\ref{app:debugging_guidelines}.